DanielHauge/HackerNews-Grp8/README.md

-Group 8: Hacker News Clone Project
+Group L: Hacker News Clone Project
 ==============================================================
 This is the project: Hacker News.